Google Translate Disclaimer

 Effective solutions include:

-• affordable housing, public transit, and childcare
+• Affordable housing, public transit, and childcare

-Action can be simple; all it takes is sending a letter to urge your political leaders to take action on household food insecurity.
 Use the Advocacy e-letter from Community Food Centres Canada to send the message directly to your local MP.
 Reach out to us if you would like a personalized, local letter that you can send to your local leaders.

 Emergency food programs (also known as food charity) such as food banks, drop-in meal programs and soup kitchens may provide short-term relief for people experiencing food insecurity.
 Some of these programs may also offer other helpful supports and services.